Tuna Canyon Park

-Tuna Canyon Park has two main viewpoints in Tuna Canyon Park, found at the ends of Hearst Tank Motorway and Big Rock Lateral.
-From the main trailhead, it is 1.6 miles roundtrip to the east-facing viewpoint on Hearst Tank Motorway, and 3.8 miles roundtrip to the west-facing viewpoint on Big Rock Lateral.
+Tuna Canyon Park has two main viewpoints, found at the ends of Hearst Tank Motorway and Big Rock Lateral.
+From the main trailhead, it is 1.6 miles round trip to the east-facing viewpoint on Hearst Tank Motorway, and 3.8 miles round trip to the west-facing viewpoint on Big Rock Lateral.
 Take in both vistas on a combined 5.1 mile hike with 900 feet of elevation change, or really go big and check out a viewpoint on Budwood Motorway for a 6.2-mile expedition.

 Hike south down a dirt service road named Big Rock Motorway for 0.15 miles to an unmarked junction.
-Turn left to hike up Hearst Tank Motorway to the highest point in park at approximately 1,775 feet.
+Turn left to hike up Hearst Tank Motorway to the highest point in park at approximately 1,800 feet.
 Oaks along the bottom of this dirt service road are some of the only shade-providers in the park.
 Elsewhere, the sagebrush and chaparral allow for incredible open views.

-Halfway up the 275-foot ascent, the 2/3 of a mile long service road passes a saddle that looks down on the Pacific.
+Halfway up the 250-foot ascent, the 2/3 of a mile long service road passes a saddle that looks down on the Pacific.
 From the saddle it is another 0.2 miles to a level spot on the top of the ridge.
 Walk to the right, to a point that looks south and west over Malibu.
 Get an eyeful and continue east to the end of the trail for a compelling panorama down the mountains toward Santa Monica Bay and inland toward downtown Los Angeles.
-To the northeast there is even a view of Eagle Rock in Topanga State Park.
+To the northeast, there is even a view of Eagle Rock in Topanga State Park.
 The higher peaks of the San Gabriel Mountains can be seen in the distance.
 On a clear day this is one of the best viewpoints anywhere in the range.
 To get you to linger even longer, some visitors have built a stone labyrinth at the end of the point.

 Return down Hearst Tank Motorway to the junction with Big Rock Motorway and continue south to reach Big Rock Lateral.
 You will gain about 50 feet of elevation, passing a junction with Budwood Motorway, which break off to the left heading down to the Pacific.